gvwilson/sdxpy/src/interp/index.md

 This is a lot of code to do something that Python already does, but it shows what Python (and other languages) do themselves.
-Suppose we run our little interpreter with:
+When we run:

 [% inc file="expr.sh" %]

 Python reads `expr.py`,
-turns it into a data structure with operation identifiers and constants, then uses those operation identifiers to decide what functions to call.
+turns it into a data structure with operation identifiers and constants, and uses those operation identifiers to decide what functions to call.
-Those functions are written in C and have been compiled to machine instructions, but the cycle of lookup and call is exactly the same.
+The functions inside Python are written in C and have been compiled to machine instructions, but the cycle of lookup and call is exactly the same as it is in our little interpreter.

 ## Variables {: #interp-variables}

-Doing arithmetic on constants is a start, but our programs will be easier to read with variables that let us give names to values.
+Doing arithmetic on constants is a start, but our programs will be easier to read if we can define variables that give names to values.
-We can add them to our interpreter by passing around a [%i "dictionary" %] containing all the variables seen so far.
+We can add variables to our interpreter by passing around a [%i "dictionary" %] containing all the variables seen so far.
 Such a dictionary is sometimes called an [%g environment "environment" %]